Yuming408/Radius/report.md

 |Over $1 Billion|	< 1%|	< 1%|	< 1%|	< 1%|

 * **Revenue in each industry sector**:
 Small business owners might be curious to know where they are in the market place compare to their competitor.
 Next I am interested to see the revenue distribution for each sectors of industry.
-A heatmap is used to visualize this information using percent of business in each industry sector.
+Two heatmap are used to visualize these information using both the absolute number of business in each cell and percent of business in each industry sector.

    Industry sector can be represented as the first two digits of nacis code